Student Achievement Services

 Advanced Academic & Gifted Services:

-Seth Geltman is the Cherry Creek Academy Gifted and Talented (G/T) Teacher.
-For more information about Advanced Academic & Gifted services, please click here, or email Mr. Geltman, CCA's G/T teacher at firstname.lastname@example.org or click here to email Mrs. Redmod at email@example.com.
+Seth Geltman and Carol Redmond are the Cherry Creek Academy Gifted and Talented (G/T) Teachers.
+For more information about Advanced Academic & Gifted services, please click here, or email Mr. Geltman, at firstname.lastname@example.org or click here to email Mrs. Redmod at email@example.com.

 English Language Support Services:

 Kristen Ryan and Beth Midolo are Cherry Creek Academy's English Language Support Specialists.
 For more information about English Language Support Services and testing information, see below.

 To provide culturally & linguistically diverse learners with equitable access to cohesive learning opportunities that accelerate their social and academic English, provide meaningful access to grade level content, and increase their overall achievement through collaboration and co-teaching.

 Frequently Asked Questions:

 English Language Support (ELS) is a program designed to provide additional academic and linguistic support for students who are developing proficiency in English.
 ELS specialists (teachers) co-teach with content teachers in math, science, social studies and other subjects to provide students with access to grade-level content along with English language development.
 ELS specialists are proficient in the English language and specifically trained to teach students who are learning English.

 How is a student identified as an English language learner?

 Students who have another language spoken in their home are given the state English language proficiency placement screener, to determine their level of English proficiency.
 In addition to the test, other measures used to determine if a student would benefit from additional support in learning English include classroom observations, tests and schoolwork.